 The Lead Contractors Association regularly vet all of their members – but what exactly does vetting mean, what is involved and why is it so important?

 LCA vetting officers are making sure that the leadwork conforms to BS6915, the Code of Practice for lead sheet roofing and cladding.
 This is because lead sheet is a soft metal that when fitted is subject to temperature changes that cause expansion and contraction, so has to be sized and fixed correctly to allow for this movement and yet remain securely in place.
-It is therefore essential to follow the rules of BS6915 (LCA authorised Guide) in order to gain optimum performance from the lead in situ and it is one of the reasons why lead sheet has such an unrivalled long term maintenance free life span.
+It is therefore essential to follow the rules of BS6915 (detailed in the LCA Lead Sheet in Roofing, The Ultimate Guide to Best Practice) in order to gain optimum performance from the lead in situ and it is one of the reasons why lead sheet has such an unrivalled long term life span.

 Vetting also provides the opportunity for the vetting officer to discuss the project being inspected with the LCA member in person and perhaps explore why a particular detail was used.
 In this way they can be satisfied that the installer not only knows how to use the metal but also why that detail was required i.e. there is an understanding of the theory / design aspects behind installing lead sheet.
 Any detail that is found not to conform with BS6915 must be corrected or the contractor risks losing their LCA membership.
-A formal report of the inspection is compiled by the vetting officer and sent for approval.
-It includes a grading of the work inspected and these grades are published in the directory and on the LCA web site.
+A formal report of the inspection is compiled by the vetting officer and sent for approval, grades are published in the directory and on the LCA website.